jianghuang588/CareerExplorer_Web_Development/README.md

 - when you run the html page use localhost:40013/login.html
 - login.html is the main page

-# User Information:
+# User information:
 - 6 regular username: "michael","taylor","julia","nora","oliver","william"
 - the regular user have the same password: "password"
 - admin username: "admin"
 - password:"password"

-# Primary key information and How to Delete the Table:
+# Primary key information and how to delete the table:
 - delete the account by enter the right primary key number The primary key is 1-7
 (1) michael